Rust vs Julia in scientific computing

 Rust will not let you miss a case.
 It will not let you crash your program by mistake.

 You can use unwrap on Result too, but then it is not a crash by mistake.
-You did decide that you would rather want to crash.
+You decided that you would rather want to crash.

 Again, how many times do you rerun your Julia code until no error appears?
 How does the time needed for this cycle scale with the complexity of the project?